 Permanent Impairment, Disfigurement, and Disability

-Permanent losses—such as scarring, reduced mobility, sensory loss, or amputation—carry extra weight in valuation because they affect a person’s life.
-Courts and insurers evaluate how injuries alter daily routines, relationships, and future activities; demonstrable, long-term limitations increase both economic projections (ongoing care) and non-economic awards (life diminished by permanent change).
+Permanent losses—such as surgical intervention, scarring, reduced mobility, sensory loss, or amputation—carry extra weight in valuation because of the seriousness of the permanency.
+Juries and insurers evaluate how injuries alter daily routines, relationships, and future activities; demonstrable, long-term limitations increase both economic projections (cost of ongoing care) and non-economic awards (life diminished by permanent change).

 Age, Occupation, and Life Expectancy

-A claimant’s age and job play large roles in calculating future damages.
+A claimant’s age and occupation play large roles in calculating future damages.
 Younger claimants have longer anticipated work lives, meaning future lost earnings and long-term medical needs are multiplied over more years.
 Similarly, a physically demanding job that can no longer be performed raises loss-of-earning-capacity figures higher than a sedentary occupation.
-Pediatric accident lawyers may rely on life expectancy tables and vocational assessments to feed into these projections.
+Personal injury attorneys may rely on life expectancy tables and vocational assessments to feed into these projections.

 Liability and Degree of Fault